GobySoft/goby/README.md

 ## reporting bugs and other issues

-please use the Github issue tracking system to report bugs or inconstencies in the software or documentation.
+please use the Github issue tracking system to report bugs or inconsistencies in the software or documentation.
 If you have a fix, this is greatly appreciated as well.